walterhiggins/WMPJS/README.md

 ![](img/recipe2/magicnumber-to-parameter.png)

 The first change was to make the number 6 used in the computation a variable.
 The next change was to make the variable a parameter.
 Parameters are like variables.
 In the first version of this program (on the left hand side) the number 6 is 'hard-coded'.
 'Hard-coding' is when you have a specific number or text or other data in your function which at the time seemed like it might never need to change (this would be true if we assumed we'd only ever need a number between 0 and 5).
 It's usually a good idea to instead turn these values into parameters so you don't have to change your code every time the data changes.
-Once you've edited your dice.js file to match the version on the right, save it and then ttype `/js refresh()` at the in-game prompt and try each of the following commands in turn:
+Once you've edited your dice.js file to match the version on the right, save it and then type `/js refresh()` at the in-game prompt and try each of the following commands in turn:

     /js var dice = require('dice');